-Biden poised to sign into law bill ending forced arbitration in sexual assault, harassment cases
+Biden signs bill ending forced arbitration in sexual assault, harassment cases

 The Ending Forced Arbitration of Sexual Assault and Sexual Harassment Act, which was first introduced in 2017 by Sens.
 Kirsten Gillibrand (D-N.Y.) and Lindsey O. Graham (R-S.C.), was a rare product of bipartisan congressional support.
 The #MeToo movement helped spur momentum for the bill after more victims spoke out about how they could not sue perpetrators because they had unwittingly signed such clauses.

-Last month, the House passed the bill on a 335-to-97 vote; the Senate passed it on a voice vote.
+Last month, the House passed the bill, 335-97; the Senate passed it on a voice vote.
 Gillibrand touted it then as “one of the most significant workplace reforms in American history,” while Graham defended the bill against some Republican criticism that it would be bad for businesses.

 “It does not hurt business to make sure that people who are harassed in the workplace get treated fairly,” Graham said then.

-Former Fox News host Gretchen Carlson, who was a key proponent of the bill, said in advocating for it that she had been shocked to learn that her employment contract included a forced arbitration clause.
+Carlson, who was a key proponent of the bill, said in advocating for it that she had been shocked to learn that her employment contract included a forced arbitration clause.
 Her lawyers initially said the clause meant she could not sue then-Fox News CEO Roger Ailes, whom she accused of sexual harassment.

+Carlson told those gathered for Thursday’s bill signing that it was the culmination of a five-year journey of hard work and perseverance to make sure women’s voices are heard.

+“Today, I’m here on behalf of the millions of American workers who up until today have been voiceless, silenced for simply having the courage to come forward, to say something bad happened at work,” she said.
+“And in return, they got shunted into the secret chamber of arbitration.”

 In November, four sexual assault and harassment survivors testified before the House Judiciary Committee and described how being forced to go through the arbitration process only further traumatized them.